-- The balance of beneficial and adverse impacts, in a situation where an action has both: - The degree to which the action affects public health or safety; - The unique characteristics of the geographic area where the action is proposed, such as proximity to parklands, historic or cultural resources, wetlands, prime farmlands, wild and scenic rivers, and ecologically critical areas; - The degree to which the effects on the quality of the human environment are likely to be controversial: - The degree to which the effects of the action on the quality of the human environment are likely to be highly uncertain or involve unique or unknown risks; - The degree to which the action might establish a precedent for future actions with significant effects or represents a decision in principle about a future consideration; - Whether the action is related to other actions with individually insignificant but cumulatively significant impacts.
+- The balance of beneficial and adverse impacts, in a situation where an action has both; - The degree to which the action affects public health or safety; - The unique characteristics of the geographic area where the action is proposed, such as proximity to parklands, historic or cultural resources, wetlands, prime farmlands, wild and scenic rivers, and ecologically critical areas; - The degree to which the effects on the quality of the human environment are likely to be controversial; - The degree to which the effects of the action on the quality of the human environment are likely to be highly uncertain or involve unique or unknown risks; - The degree to which the action might establish a precedent for future actions with significant effects or represents a decision in principle about a future consideration; - Whether the action is related to other actions with individually insignificant but cumulatively significant impacts.
 Significance exists if it is reasonable to anticipate a cumulatively significant impact on the environment.
-Significance cannot be avoided by terming an action "temporary" or by breaking it down into small component parts; - The degree to which the action might adversely affect districts, sites, highways, structures, or objects listed in or eligible for listing in the NRHP or might cause loss or destruction of significant scientific, cultural, or historic resources; - The degree to which the action might adversely affect an endangered or threatened species or habitat that has been determined to be critical under the ESA; and; - Whether the action threatens a violation of Federal, state, or local law or requirements imposed for the protection of the environment.
+Significance cannot be avoided by terming an action "temporary" or by breaking it down into small component parts; - The degree to which the action might adversely affect districts, sites, highways, structures, or objects listed in or eligible for listing in the NRHP or might cause loss or destruction of significant scientific, cultural, or historic resources; - The degree to which the action might adversely affect an endangered or threatened species or habitat that has been determined to be critical under the ESA; and;

+• Whether the action threatens a violation of Federal, state, or local law or requirements imposed for the protection of the environment.

-4.8.3 No Action Alternative Comparison
+5.1.2 No Action Alternative Comparison

 The No Action Alternative can be interchanged with the FWOP conditions for the NEPA analysis in this section.
-See Section 2 Existing Conditions and FWOP conditions for a full description of the expected impacts to the study area over a 50-year period without the implementation of a project.
+See Section 2 Existing Conditions and FWOP conditions for a full description of the expected impacts to the study area over a 50-year period without the implementation of a project

-4.9 Environmental Resources
+5.2 Environmental Resources

-4.9.1 Climate and Climate Change
+5.2.1 Climate and Climate Change

 The FWP project condition is expected to be the same as that discussed for the FWOP.
 The trend of rising temperatures is predicted to continue into the future.
 Higher temps will increase the rate the loss of soil moisture during dry spells.
-As a result, naturally occurring droughts are projected to me more intense.
-Average annual precipitation amounts will continue to fluctuate in the future, with no clear trend.
-Winter precipitation is projected to increase in Arkansas by mid-century.
+As a result, naturally occurring droughts are projected to be more intense.
+Average annual precipitation amounts are also projected to increase in the future (CWTS 2015).
+Appendix D - Climate Assessment provides detailed information on climate change in Arkansas.

 The proposed project would utilize native plant species that have evolved to cyclical drought patterns.
 The composition of the native vegetative community would be better adapted to weather extremes anticipated as the result of climate change.
-The effects of climate change on stream flows are similarly uncertain, but sufficient water flows should maintain and ensure the survival of aquatic native plant species within the river, avoiding adverse impacts from climate change.
+According to "Recent US Climate Change and Hydrology Literature Applicable to US Army Corps of Engineers Missions - Arkansas, White and Red Rivers Region 11" the general consensus for this region is a mild upward trending for average precipitation and extreme precipitation events as well as an upward trending for average streamflow (CWTS 2015).
+As such, sufficient water flows should maintain and ensure the survival of aquatic native plant species within the river, avoiding adverse impacts from climate change.
 The TSP will also incorporate the removal of two low water crossings that are artificially impounding water in the river channel and adversely impacting water temperatures above the crossings and dissolved oxygen and flow conditions below them.
 By removing the crossings plus implementing 140 acres of native species plantings, it is assumed that the overall temperature of the study area would decrease, thereby, improving the effects of Climate and Climate Change.